Ex-CEO Braun denies 'all charges' in Wirecard fraud trial

 "Nor did I join together with others to form a gang," he added.

-Wirecard's downfall came as "a shock", Braun said, describing his "deepest regret" for employees and shareholders.
+Wirecard's downfall came as "a shock", Braun said, wearing his trademark turtleneck under a dark suit jacket.

 Braun's co-accused Bellenhaus, who has admitted to fraud and turned chief witness for the prosecution, offered a different version of events when he took the stand in December.